 For live training, consider recording it to create a presenter video.
 Then, you can edit the recording and use it as part of your learning program.

-If you’re training people on physical processes, a demo video may be the right choice.
+If you’re training people on processes, a product demo video may be the right choice.
 In these videos, someone usually acts as a “host” and shows the viewers how a particular product, service, or process works.
 Many of the DIY videos on YouTube use this format.

 In a role play video a scenario is acted out to help viewers picture and better understand the way a particular interaction should go.
 They are good for training viewers on how to handle things like sales calls, technical support processes, and other social interactions.
 It takes a bit of acting, but if you’re training soft skills, this format might be the best bet as it helps viewers picture actual circumstances and situations.

 Animated videos use text and graphics to get their message across.
 They take some technical and artistic know-how to create, but they’re great for engaging your audience.

 Interactive videos are a newer format.
 One way to think of these are like a “choose your own adventure” video where viewers are asked to respond to situations and then see how things play out depending on their decision.
 They can be a good way to get your viewers involved.
 If you want people to experience how different decisions play out, you might give this a try.

 Step 3: Script and storyboard

 I’m sure when you think about your video a clear picture emerges in your mind.
 The scenes layout in order, the visuals are neat, and the words just need to be said aloud.
 Of course, if you go straight to recording your video without any prep work, it becomes clear that all of these things are not as organized and perfect as they appear in our imagination.

 I know because I have done it.
 Just because we can’t go straight to producing a video, doesn’t mean we don’t truly have a great video in mind.
 It just demonstrates the importance of getting those words, visuals, and scenes out of our minds and onto paper in the form of a script and/or storyboard.